SaaminRahman/Homeostatic/README.md

 # About The framework
 Homeostatic is a javascript framework that helps you to build you a website that can adapt to different screens, technically a flexible website.
 It is especially usefull to the new web developers who don't want to dive deep into complex frameworks for building a flexible website and just want to get started.
-So,utmost effort has been taken to keep the framework simple.
+So, utmost effort has been taken to keep the framework simple.

 # Integrate Homeostatic To Your Project
 There are two ways to integrate Homeostatic in your project.
 They are: